 These qualified costs are eligible for the R&D tax credit.

 How can my company claim the R&D tax credit?

 Be sure to maintain and continue to document meticulous records of all R&D activities performed at your company.

 Documentation may include:

 - Emails and communications about the research and development

 - Complete Form 6765, Credit for Increasing Research Activities.

-- Form 8974 is attached to your 941 when you file it.
+- Also, for small businesses: Form 8974 is attached to Form 941 when you file it.